shadansarfaraz/HighCloud-Airline/README.md

 # ✈️ HighCloud Airline

 ## 📌 Project Overview
-This project analyzes airline passenger trends using a dataset of **110,852 rows**, covering seasonality, route performance, airport traffic, and operational efficiency.
+This project analyzes airline passenger trends using a dataset of **110,852 rows**, uncovering seasonality, route performance, airport traffic, and operational efficiency.
-The final output includes a **multi-page Power BI dashboard** with advanced navigation, drill-through, and DAX-driven insights.
+The final output includes a **multi-page Power BI dashboard** with advanced navigation, drill-through, and DAX-driven insights, designed to support data-driven decision-making.

 ---